Delivering Silver: A look at how Arts Award & Music can help enhance practice, share learning and focus the mind

 What impact has Arts Award had on the young people you’ve worked with?

-We are very aware of the positive impact young people’s engagement with the music service has had on their music-service-image 2mental health.
+We are very aware of the positive impact young people’s engagement with the music service has had on their mental health.
 The students often state that they see the Music Centre as a safe space where they can be themselves and express how they are feeling creatively.
 Sometimes students who are particularly struggling with attending school will make the effort to come along to the Music Centre, as they see it as a calming influence.
 For example, when asked ‘How does listening to and playing music make you feel?’ - this is what young people told us:

 Music makes me feel better.
 It is extremely helpful to me with coping with my anxiety.